My Best Friend's Girl (song): Composition

-The song was originally written and recorded in E major, one semitone lower, then the entire master tape was sped up to place it in F major.
+The song was originally written and recorded in E major, one semitone lower, and then the entire master tape was sped up to place it in F major.
 Many live performances show the band performing the song in E.

 The lyrics depict a man's frustration with a woman who is dating his best friend after the man dated her.
-The narrator coolly notes, "She's my best friend's girl, but she used to be mine."
+The narrator notes, "She's my best friend's girl, but she used to be mine."

 Release

 Released in October 1978, "My Best Friend's Girl" entered the US Billboard Hot 100 singles chart for the week ending October 21.
 It peaked at number 35 on the charts in December.
 In addition, the song reached number 40 on the Dutch Top 40, number 55 in Canada, and number 67 in Australia.
 The song was the highest-charting UK single of the band's career, peaking at number three in November 1978.

 The single was the first picture disc available commercially in the UK.

 "My Best Friend's Girl" was included on the soundtrack to the film Over the Edge (1979), and the song appears on numerous compilation albums, such as the band's Greatest Hits (1985), Just What I Needed: The Cars Anthology (1995), and Complete Greatest Hits (2002).
 A live version of the song by the New Cars appears on their debut album, It's Alive!
 (2006).
 The song originates from late 1976-early 1977 as another successful demo, like "Just What I Needed", of the song was done.